-We are an innovation-driven pharmaceutical company focused on the discovery, development and commercialization of novel, first-in-class drugs directed against nuclear transport and related targets for the treatment of cancer and other major diseases.
+We are a commercial-stage pharmaceutical company pioneering novel cancer therapies and dedicated to the discovery, development and commercialization of novel, first-in-class drugs directed against nuclear transport and related targets for the treatment of cancer and other major diseases.
 Our scientific expertise is based upon an understanding of the regulation of intracellular communication between the nucleus and the cytoplasm.
 We have discovered and are developing and commercializing novel, small molecule Selective Inhibitor of Nuclear Export (SINE) compounds that inhibit the nuclear export protein exportin 1, or XPO1.
 These SINE compounds represent a new class of drug candidates with a novel mechanism of action that have the potential to treat a variety of high unmet medical need diseases.
-Our SINE compounds were the first oral XPO1 inhibitors in clinical development.
-Our lead asset, XPOVIO, was the first SINE compound to receive marketing approval by the FDA in July 2019 and is currently indicated for use in adult patients with relapsed or refractory multiple myeloma who have received at least four prior therapies and whose disease is refractory to at least two proteasome inhibitors, or PIs, at least two immunomodulatory agents, or IMiDs, and an anti-CD38 monoclonal antibody.
+Our SINE compounds were the first oral XPO1 inhibitors in clinical development and to receive marketing approval in the U.S. In July 2019, our lead asset, XPOVIO, received marketing approval by the FDA in combination with dexamethasone to treat adult patients with relapsed or refractory multiple myeloma who have received at least four prior therapies and whose disease is refractory to at least two proteasome inhibitors, or PIs, at least two immunomodulatory agents, or IMiDs, and an anti-CD38 monoclonal antibody.
 We refer to myeloma that is refractory to these five agents as penta-refractory myeloma.
-This indication was approved under accelerated approval based on response rate.
+This indication was approved under the FDA's Accelerated Approval Program based on response rate.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial.
-The randomized Phase 3 BOSTON (Bortezomib, Selinexor and Dexamethasone) study evaluating selinexor in combination with Velcade® (bortezomib) and low-dose dexamethasone in patients with myeloma treatment with between one and three prior therapies is expected to serve as the confirmatory trial based on positive topline data announced in March 2020.
+The FDA has agreed that the randomized Phase 3 BOSTON (Bortezomib, Selinexor and Dexamethasone) study evaluating selinexor in combination with Velcade® (bortezomib) and low-dose dexamethasone in patients with multiple myeloma after at least one prior line of therapy could serve as the confirmatory trial based on the positive topline data announced in March 2020.
+In July 2020, the FDA accepted our supplemental new drug application, or sNDA, for XPOVIO, based on the BOSTON study, to treat patients with multiple myeloma after at least one prior line of therapy.
+The FDA has assigned an action date of March 19, 2021 under the Prescription Drug User-Fee Act.